 - Help paddle a 45ft traditional Maori Waka (canoe) with Taiamai Waka Tours on a river teaming with fish and native bird wild life, surrounded by native bush.

-- Pick up provisions at the Paihia Farmers Market every Thursday from 2pm ’til dusk, and Kerikeri Farmers Market (Sundays 9am – 12 noon) & have a picnic on the beach or cook on the Barbecue.
+- Pick up provisions at the Paihia Farmers Market every Thursday from 2pm ’til dusk, and Kerikeri Farmers Market (Sundays 9am – 12 noon).
+Have a picnic on the beach or cook on the Barbecue.